Babies this age are honing all five senses, understanding and learning more and

 and respond to his or her own name.

-and make more attempts to imitate sounds.
-Make no mistake, these are your baby's early
+to babble and make more attempts to imitate sounds.
+Make no mistake, these are

-attempts at speaking and should be encouraged as much as possible.
-So repeat sounds
+your baby's early attempts at speaking and should be encouraged as much as possible.

-you hear your baby making and introduce simple words that apply to everyday life.
+So repeat sounds you hear your baby making and introduce simple words that apply to

-Have "conversations" with your baby and wait for a pause in the babble to "answer."
+everyday life.
+Have "conversations" with your baby and wait for a pause in the babble

-The give-and-take of these early discussions sets the stage for your baby's first
+to "answer."
+The give-and-take of these early discussions sets the stage for your

-baby's diet around this time.
-If so, introduce one new item at a time and wait
+solid foods around this time.
+Introduce one new item at a time and wait several

-several days before trying something else new.
-This will help you pinpoint any food
+days before trying something else new.
+This will help you pinpoint any food allergies

 While babies naturally favor sweet tastes, you'll want your baby to be exposed